 Students use an iOS or Android app as they complete the scavenger hunt.
 Teachers have the option to create teams and a starting/ending time for their scavenger hunt, and then assign each mission a point value, which is tallied as teams make their submissions.
 When the scavenger hunt is over, teachers can choose to download all of the media that teams submitted -- a useful feature should the teacher choose to create a movie or presentation or share some student findings on social media.

-Beyond the free version, the Educator Plus plan ($49 per year) allows for up to ten teams of up to five devices each.
-This option also has an unlimited number of live games and the ability to do individual games for students.
+The free version of GooseChase EDU is limited to five teams with one active game at a time.
+This option will be sufficient for many teachers.
+The Educator Plus plan ($49 per year) allows for up to 10 teams of up to five devices each.
+This option also has an unlimited number of live games (more than one scavenger hunt can be live) and the ability to do individual games for 40 students.
 The Educator Premium plan ($199 per year) has the same capabilities but with up to 40 teams or 200 individual participants.
 Beyond this, school and district pricing is available.

-Goosechase EDU can be used create some amazing activities for any subject.
-Each step for creating a game has directions next to it making the process a breeze.
-And there are plenty of example games on the site, although often the learning doesn't go beyond identification.
-To make the most out of the tool, teachers will need to spend time creating thoughtful activities that dig deeper.
-More depth could be added by allowing lengthier video submissions.
-Goosechase EDU doesn't want to rack up a student's cellular data use, but including an option to upload video only when connected to WiFi would solve this problem.
-With a two-minute limit, teams could read a passage or provide an analysis that was more fleshed out and meaningful.
-It would also be helpful to have a built-in feature that would support students by reading the clues.
-The location style clues are cool, but a 50- or 100-meter radius limits their usefulness.
+GooseChase EDU lets you create some amazing activities for any subject.
+Each step for creating a game has directions next to it, making the process a breeze.
+There are plenty of example games on the site, although often the learning doesn't go beyond identification.
+To make the most out of the tool, teachers will need to spend time creating thoughtful activities that dig deeper, and it would be great to have a few exemplars on the site that illustrate how the tool is applicable to many subjects, using higher-order thinking.
+Allowing even lengthier video submissions would allow for more possibility: With a two-minute limit, teams could read a passage or provide an analysis that's more fleshed out and meaningful.
+And including an option to upload video only when connected to Wi-Fi would offer more flexibility.